Basketball Offense - Attacking the Pack Line DefenseBy James Gels, from the Coach’s Clipboard Basketball Playbook

-The pack-line defense is a sagging man-to-man defense developed by Dick Bennett for the Washington State University Cougars, and is used by his son Tony Bennett at UVA, Chris Mack at Xavier, Sean Miller at University of Arizona, and others.
+The pack-line defense is a sagging man-to-man defense developed by Dick Bennett for the Washington State University Cougars, and is used by his son Tony Bennett at UVA, Chris Mack when at Xavier, Sean Miller at University of Arizona, and others.
 See this article on the pack line defense to understand what the defense is trying to accomplish.

 Briefly, the pack line defense pressures the ball while the other four defenders stay inside the imaginary pack line arc (diagram A) and clog the seams and paint.
 Off-ball defenders give early help on the dribble-drive and invite you to shoot 3-pointers off the drive and kick, with the assumption that your shooters can't make enough 3-pointers to beat them.
 Pack line defenders generally play cutters and screens physically, and the pack line usually forces a slower-paced tempo with fewer offensive possessions.